 Yaeger versus Roger CPA Review Prices

 The best place to start with any study guide comparison is their price.
 This is what we are all concerned about, isn’t it?
 Well, as you can see, the Yaeger course is extremely more affordable than the Roger course.
-In fact, it’s almost 2.5 times less expensive.
-Take a look.
+Take a look:

 |Course||Full Course Price||Single Section Price|

 Keep in mind that you can also get some discounts on these courses that I offer to save you some CASH!
 This type of price difference is pretty incredible.
-You would think that Roger must have so many more features in order to make up for this price difference, but it doesn’t really.
+However, it’s going to make a lot more sense once you see the side-by-side comparisons of the two.
 Let’s start going through the features to see how each course compares to the other.